-In order to see this, we are going to start by fixing three lengths and see that there only one triangle that we can draw whose sides have those three lengths.
+Let's start by fixing three lengths and show that there's only one triangle that we can draw whose sides have those three lengths.
 To start with, we have three distinct lengths a, b, and c.

 We first draw a line with the same length as line a.
 Label this piece BC.